magore/hp85disk/README.md

   * **make flash-isp**         # do not press Enter yet!
     * This will use **avrdude** and your ISP (In System Programmer) to flash the firmware

-### Flashing AND connecting to hp85disk emualtor terminal just after firmware update
+### Flashing AND connecting to hp85disk emulator terminal just after firmware update
   * **Note: You can add *term* after *ANY* make flash commands**
   * Examples:
     * **make flash-isp-release term AVRDUDE_ISP=atmelice_isp PORT=/dev/ttyUSB0 AVRDUDE_PORT=usb**